Pitches • Proposals • Manuscripts

 What to send

-Option A — Pitch (low-stakes)
+Option A, Pitch

-5. Optional sample (up to 10 pages)
+5. Optional sample, up to 10 pages

-Option B — Proposal or manuscript
+Option B, Proposal or manuscript

-4. Table of contents (for book-length work)
+4. Table of contents for book-length work

-5. Sample (25–60 pages) or full manuscript if complete
+5. Sample, 25 to 60 pages, or the full manuscript if complete

-6. Author CV (academic) or bio (creative)
+6. Author CV for academic work or bio for creative work

 File formats